d-m/bwell/README.md

-# b.well Technical Interview Challenge
+# Sample App

-The goal of this challenge is to build a basic Django application using Python that implements a JSON REST API using `django-rest-framework` and the [Chicago health inspections dataset](https://data.cityofchicago.org/api/views/4ijn-s7e5/rows.csv?accessType=DOWNLOAD) found on [healthdata.gov](https://healthdata.gov/search/type/dataset).
+The goal of this app is to build a basic Django application using Python that implements a JSON REST API using `django-rest-framework` and the [Chicago health inspections dataset](https://data.cityofchicago.org/api/views/4ijn-s7e5/rows.csv?accessType=DOWNLOAD) found on [healthdata.gov](https://healthdata.gov/search/type/dataset).

 This project hopes to demonstrate the following stated skill targets: